privacypatterns/patterns/patterns/Use-of-dummies.md

 <!-- One short paragraph summarising the pattern.-->

-This pattern hides the actions taken by a user by adding fake actions that are undistinguishable from real.
+This pattern hides the actions taken by a user by adding fake actions that are indistinguishable from real.

 ##Context
 <!-- The situations in which the pattern may apply.-->